Skip to Content

 We won't send you spam.
 Unsubscribe at any time.
 Powered by ConvertKit

-Judy Kahansky is an experienced baker and writer.
+Judy Kahansky is an experienced writer and baker, creating delicious desserts (including pie!) for over 40 years.
 She loves to take classic and vintage recipes and update them to fit the busy lives of her readers.
 When not baking, Judy and her husband Mark are passionate golfers, travelers and dog lovers, spending as much time as they can with their sweet pup Millie.